pqkgun1708/Vietnamese-Handwriting-Recognition/README.md

 ![image](https://user-images.githubusercontent.com/52684784/167296961-bf4692bf-77ba-48a3-a129-44904168750a.png)

 # Result
-The training process took me around 2 hours with 15.8123 loss
+The training process took me around

 By analyzing the loss, i can calculate the most 3 import metrics for text-based regconition task
 * CER (Character error rate):